vikejs/vike/readme.md

 this is how you tell `vite-plugin-ssr` that `/pages/about.page.client.js` is the browser-side code of `/pages/about.page.jsx`.

 The `.page.server.js` and `.page.client.js` files give you full control over rendering.
-This means that you can easily integrate tools, such as React Router or Redux, and use Preact, Inferno or any other React-like alternative.
+This enables you to easily integrate tools, such as React Router or Redux, and use Preact, Inferno or any other React-like alternative.

-Let's now have a look at how to do data fetching with a parameterized route.
+Let's now have a look at how to fetch data for a page with a parameterized route.

 ```jsx
 // /pages/star-wars/movie.page.jsx